Sample COVID-19 Return To Activity Guidelines For AYF/AYC Organizations

 - Stay Home When Appropriate: Players, staff, parents/guardians, and spectators should stay home (or the motel under isolation if at a tournament) when they are showing signs of COVID-19, have a temperature, or have had close contact with a person with COVID-19.

 - If COVID Symptoms Exhibited At Event: If a staff member, player, parent/guardian, or spectator exhibits symptoms during an event, they should immediately be separated and sent home or to a health care facility depending on the severity of the symptoms.

-- Duty To Disclose, Quarantine, And Return To Activity: If a staff member or player has tested positive for COVID-19, exhibits symptoms but has not been tested, or has had close contact, such staff member or parent/guardian on behalf of player must immediately disclose this information to the COVID-19 coordinator and must remain in quarantine until meeting state or CDC Criteria For Discontinuing Home Isolation.
-Return to activity should be cleared by the COVID-19 coordinator who may require written clearance from a health care professional.
+- Duty To Disclose, Quarantine, And Return To Activity: If a staff member or player has tested positive for COVID-19, exhibits symptoms but has not been tested, or has had close contact (additional close contact considerations), such staff member or parent/guardian on behalf of player must immediately notify the COVID-19 coordinator and must remain in quarantine until meeting state or CDC Criteria For Discontinuing Home Isolation.
+Return to activity should be cleared by the COVID-19 coordinator based on CDC guidance.